utdata/icj-project-template/README.md

 {% set book = data.books[1] %}
 <h1>{{ book.title }}</h1>
 ```

-Counting starts a 0 in JavaScript so this example the second value in the data, or "The Shipping News."

 Using this method, you can create a single detail layout that can be extended to multiple detail pages, each using a single "row" from the JSON array.
 There is an example in `src/njk/detail-book-shipping-news.njk` and the corresponding layout `src/njk/_layouts/detail-book.njk`.